 Is the Standard Model Isolated?

-This motivates a continued campaign to make precise measurements and calculations at higher energies and luminosities, and to exploit these to narrow down the class of viable models of new physics, hopefully shedding light on the correct new theory, or at least on the energy scale at which new physics might be observed at future experiments.
-Whether physics beyond the Standard Model is discovered or not, there is a need to extract the clearest and most generic information about physics in this new energy regime, an imperative which will grow with integrated luminosity.
+This motivates a continued campaign to make precise measurements and calculations at higher energies and luminosities, and to exploit these to narrow the range of possible BSM scenarios and highlight viable new theories, or at least on the energy scale at which new physics might be observed at future experiments.
+Whether BSM physics is discovered or not at the LHC or its high-luminosity upgrades, there is a need to extract the clearest and most generic information about physics in this new energy regime above the electroweak symmetry-breaking scale.

-A combination of comprehesive measurement such as those used by Contur, and specific searches for less generic final states (such as long lived particles, or dark showers, for example) should be able to answer the question as to whether BSM physics is close enough to the electroweak symmetry-breaking scale to be within direct reach of the LHC or, to coin a phrase, establish the isolated Standard Model (Wells, Zhang and Zhao, 2017 , see also Is the Standard Model Isolated? )
+A combination of comprehensive measurements such as those used by Contur, and specific searches for less generic final states (such as long lived particles, or dark showers, for example) should be able to answer the question as to whether BSM physics is close enough to the electroweak symmetry-breaking scale to be within direct reach of the LHC or, to coin a phrase, establish the isolated Standard Model (Wells, Zhang and Zhao, 2017 , see also Is the Standard Model Isolated? )

 What to expect of these pages

 These pages should contain the current status of the Contur project, results obtained so far, and documentation for using it yourself.
-They define the methodology, and provide an up-to-date archive of the models and datasets tested with the tools.
+They define the methodology, and provide an archive of the models and datasets tested with the tools.
 Contur is intended to be easily extensible not just to considering new scenarios, but to the inclusion of additional data in the limit setting process.
 When particularly significant new models or datasets are added, it is anticipated that further papers will be written and linked as snapshots of progress.
 But these pages should always contain the most up-to-date status.